reportportal/docs/docs/developers-guides/PluginDevelopersGuide/DevelopACustomImportPlugin.md

 The plugin template also provides a way to add custom extensions to the ReportPortal UI via plugin.
 This setup isn't required for import process work, but can be used to provide additional pages/sections in the ReportPortal UI via React components.
-For more information, see the [Plugin Developers Guide](./PluginDevelopersGuide.mdx). <!-- TODO: Update the link to the section with UI -->
+For more information, see the [Plugin Developers Guide](./PluginUIDevelopersGuide.md).

 ## Events to Manage
 - **StartLaunchRqEvent**: To start a new launch.